 Technology accessibility refers to the utilization of available technologies to enable and enhance the opportunities of individuals with disabilities to fully participate in programs and services.
 The AJCCs offer a variety of assistive technology and auxiliary resources for individuals with disabilities.
-The Department of Rehabilitation, which is co-located at the Inglewood AJCC, is consulted when technology is needed and is instrumental in providing guidance and training to AJCC staff.
+DOR, which is co-located at the Gardena AJCC, is consulted when technology is needed and is instrumental in providing guidance and training to SBWIB and AJCC staff.